NEW May 2026 Regulations Ireland Dublin Airbnb

 ProofSnap use: Build evidence archive as enforcement is expected to increase post-May 2026.

-V. Dublin City Council Enforcement Tactics
+V. How Does Dublin City Council Enforce Short-Term Letting Rules?

 Dublin City Council has been Ireland's most aggressive enforcer since 2019.
 Here's how they investigate: